solventrix/HONEUR_eCRF/README.md

-This is Honeur eCRF - an application for patient treatment data.
+This is Honeur eCRF - an application for recording patient treatment data.

 This project is built using the [Opal](https://github.com/openhealthcare/opal) framework.